• Skip to primary navigation

 • You can use milk or dark chocolate chips if you want.

 • Let the matcha cookies cool on the baking pan.
 Leaving them on the pan holds moisture in rather than having it evaporate through a wire rack.
-If you prefer crunchier cookies, transfer them to a rack immediately after baking.
+If you prefer crunchier cookies, transfer them to a cooling rack immediately after baking.

 • Take your cookies to the next level by making a batch of this homemade pistachio ice cream to make cookie ice cream sandwiches.